BZIvanov/Learning-ReactJS/01.BaseSyntax/README.md

 ## Global fonts

 Global fonts can be added in the index.html file in the public folder.
 And then you can use it in your css file.
+Or you can also use the index.css file.
 For example:
 ```html
 <head>